-WHEREAS, lawful permanent residents or green-card holders have the legal right to reside, work, study and own property in the U.S.; they may also serve in the U.S. military and apply to become U.S. citizens once they meet eligibility requirements; and
+WHEREAS, lawful permanent residents or green card holders have the legal right to reside, work, study, and own property in the United States, and they may also serve in the U.S. military and apply to become U.S. citizens once they meet eligibility requirements; and

-WHEREAS, the Immigration and Nationality Act (I.N.A.) allows people born in other countries to gain U.S. citizenship through military service -- in some cases without going through the usual preliminary step of getting a U.S. green card.
-The exact legal requirements depend on whether you served during peace or war time; and
+WHEREAS, the Immigration and Nationality Act (INA) allows people born in other countries to gain U.S. citizenship through military service - in some cases without going through the usual preliminary step of getting a U.S. green card since the exact legal requirements depend on whether you served during peace or wartime; and